Blinking1st/Blinking1st/README.md

 - 👋 Hi, I’m Michael Gamli
-  -I am a 2nd year New Computer Science Major At Miami University"s Middletown Campus -I have the goal of becoming a video game programmer at EA Sports 1 day -I HAve limited coding knowledge but I am eager to learn and create projects
+  -I am a 2nd year New Computer Science Major At Miami University's Middletown Campus.
+I have the goal of becoming a video game programmer at EA Sports 1 day.
+I have limited coding knowledge but I am eager to learn and create projects

 <!---